janko-petkovic/drawer/docs/possible-projects.md

    would be interesting to understand which metrics are equivalent.
    An additional rule can be taken from Kuzmina et al. 2024.

+## SSM (spectral submanifolds)

-## SSM: summary statistics and dimensionality reduction
+Summary statistics and dimensionality reduction

 1. SSM: it looks great and I think one really needs to study it (George Haller lab ETH, in particular Marraffa A. and Prof. Mante V.  for neuroscientific